Our Theme

 How you can help at home

 Listen to your child read at least 3 times per week and have discussions about the text (record the reading sessions in their reading records).
 Encourage them to summarise what they have read.
-I have now added a list of the types of questions you could ask your child when reading with them to the class page in the form of a bookmark

 We work with a company called SEND Supported at school and they are releasing newsletters each week offering support and guidance to parents of children who many have additional needs in school.
 Please find below a link to these newsletters: